AL-1500 EBS1 Ckt Analysis

 The schematic appears as shown here when captured into 5Spice's schematic editor.
 The values are the same as referenced in the "EBS1 Instruction Manual" except for changes that resulted from the RF Spice analysis and on-the-air testing.
 The object here is to get a high sensitivity transistor for Q5 and increase the hang-time to 150ms.

 A 'good' electronic bias ckt, should switch on quickly so that the SSB Tx wavefront is fully allowed to pass.
-This implies that all frequencies within the wavefront should pass equally and it should delay in turning off so that so any audio "effects", if any, are fully "passed".
+This implies that all frequencies within the wavefront should pass equally and it should delay in turning off so that any audio "effects" [ssb envelope modulation], if any, are fully "passed".
 The stock EBS ckt does not do this!

 The chart shows the close-in detail of the RF signal applied to the modified EBS ckt.
 The "blue" line represents the RF signal input, 100us of 2Mhz @ 30 watt drive signal; the "magenta" line represents the internal switch state; the "red" line represents the output of ckt.